Send the link below via email or IMCopy

 During the 16th and 17th century most European countries were ruled by

-Individuals could not question the monarch, as they were believed in the
+Individuals could not question the monarch, as they believed in the

 divine right of kings